pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

     Currently, REUSE tool does not have a way to modify or delete headers, so be careful!
   ]

-  #info[
-    When licensing a file that uses someone else's code that you are allowed to use (see #rlink([@reusing-code])), make sure to include a `SPDX-FileCopyrightText` tag for the original author and a `SPDX-License-Identifier` tag for the license the original code was distributed under in addition to those tags for your contributions.#footnote[#link("https://reuse.software/faq/#copy-work")]  For example:
-    #code_example[
-      ```
-      // SPDX-FileCopyrightText: 2019 Sebastian Lague
-      // SPDX-FileCopyrightText: 2024 The Catanks Contributors
-      //
-      // SPDX-License-Identifier: LicenseRef-MIT-PathCreator
-      // SPDX-License-Identifier: MPL-2.0
-      ```
-    ]
-  ]

   == `REUSE.toml` File
   The format for a `REUSE.toml` file entry is:
   #code_example[